douglasgreen/duolingo/esperanto.md

 - the dress - la robo
 - the drink - la trinkaĵo
 - the egg - la ovo
+- the family - la familio
+- the father-in-law - la bopatro
 - the father - la patro
 - the fat - la graso
 - the fish (animal) - la fiŝo